 HAVE YOU BEEN MADE REDUNDANT?

 So, it looks like you will be parting company.
-Are you looking for the best solicitors to make sure the terms of your departure of fair?
+Are you looking for the best redundancy lawyers to make sure the terms of your departure of fair?

 What is a Settlement Agreement?

 Simple.
 It’s a voluntary agreement made between you and your employer to compromise your contractual and statutory claims on the termination of your employment.
 It is sometimes called a “Compromise Agreement”.
 It is often during redundancy.

 The agreement will deal with things such as:

 - Termination Payments (which may be a tax-free sum)

 In agreeing terms, your employer will make a payment to you subject to you agreeing not to bring certain claims, for example, unfair dismissal, discrimination or breach of contract.